-University Studies coordinates university-wide general education programs aimed at implementing the St. Edward’s commitment to academic excellence, cultural diversity, global preparedness, social justice, and civic responsibility.
+University Studies coordinates those university-wide general education programs addressing the St. Edward's commitment to academic excellence, cultural diversity, global preparedness, social justice and civic responsibility.

 The interdisciplinary programs coordinated by University Studies include Freshman Studies, Cultural Foundations, and The Capstone Course.
 As part of St. Edward’s General Education requirement, these courses encourage students to grapple with the ethics of complex social issues from American and global perspectives through history, art, literature, and writing.